Martin Luther King Jr. Celebration. Time Out Wacipi (powwow). Feast of Nations.

 As a UND student, you'll have a network of student mentors, professors and staff to help you from the first day of class to graduation day.

 Need tutoring, writing assistance or some helpful time and stress management techniques?
 Interested in research opportunities?

-American Indian Student Services (AISS), Multicultural Student Services (MSS), Office of International Programs (OIP), and a variety of campus programs are committed to your success.
+American Indian Student Services (AISS), Multicultural Student Services (MSS), Office of International Programs (OIP), TRIO Programs and a variety of campus organizations are committed to your success.

 You can choose from 275+ student organizations and clubs, including those dedicated to celebrating and promoting diversity:

 - African Student Union

 - Asian Cultural Association

 - Native Americans into Criminal Justice Association

 - Native American Law Students Association